Manifaust/k8s-custom-resources-learning-aid/02_intro_custom_resources_and_controllers.md

 Custom resources and custom controllers are concepts in k8s that allow developers to extend the k8s and provide those extensions to users.

 ## Custom Resource Definitions (CRDs) and Custom Resources
 Developers are not limited to using defaults k8s types such as pods, deployments, and replicasets in their k8s clusters.
-They can define their own types such using custom resource definitions (CRDs) and provide them to users to install.
+They can define their own types using custom resource definitions (CRDs) and provide them to users to install.
 Once installed, users can then create custom resources from CRDs.
-Creates custom resources are stored in the k8s cluster next to regular resources.
+Created custom resources are stored in the k8s cluster inside `etcd` next to regular resources.

 Soon we'll see some examples from Tekton, which is a project that provides CRDs for CI/CD concepts such as tasks and pipelines.
 After installing CRDs, users can create their own instances of tasks and pipelines and customize them.